benkywenk/MPI_Rayleigh_Bernard_convection/README.txt

 This command can be changed to select a higher or lower number of cores.
 Carpathia has 64 cores and realistically, for a 2.5D simulation 4 or 8 cores can be used.
 Don't set this much hugher in a 2.5D simulation as it is unnecessary.
-For 3D simulations, 16 cores can be used however be warned that the time it takes to calculate timesteps increases alot faster in 3D. on 16 cores, I would advise a resolution of either 64x64x32 or 64x64x64, which take approx 2.5-3 hrs and 5-8 hrs.
+For 3D simulations, 16 cores can be used however be warned that the time it takes to calculate timesteps increases alot faster in 3D. on 16 cores, I would advise a resolution of either 64x64x32 or 64x64x64, which take approx 2.5-3 hrs and 10-12 hrs.
 Once we have a working angular momentum spectral decomposition analysis tool then we can start to ramp up the resolution and take a bit more time to make a bigger dataset (However realistically we need to just work on one dataset between us, or mayve we would each make different simulations with a few different parameters to investigate how these things change the simulation).

+BEFORE RUNNING:
+make sure you have created a file structure that corresponds to how the data will be saved.
+In my case I created a folder called sim_data and made my save_direc variable be equal to that.

 Once a simulation has been completed, the following command can be done: